STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/geotechnical/556-PyLiq1.md

 drop in excess pore pressure).
 In these plots, the “p” is normalized by the $p_{ult}$ for drained monotonic loading.

-<p>In the second example (second Figure), the adjacent soil element is
-subjected to a static shear load plus uniform cyclic loading such that triggering of liquefaction is accompanied by progressive lateral deformation in the direction of the static load bias (i.e., lateral
+In the second example (second Figure), the adjacent soil element is subjected to a static shear load plus uniform cyclic loading such that triggering of liquefaction is accompanied by progressive lateral deformation in the direction of the static load bias (i.e., lateral